at3560k/cmsplugin_urlproxy/README.md

 isn't a lot of potential catastrophe here that would not happen if we inserted the plain http anyway.

-Squidutils.
-Probably needs a better name.
-Like "Insecure Proxy Bandaid"

 TODO:
   - SSL Handling
     - I don't do certificate validation (and proxying SSL could be useful if you